aaronaxvig/icwbuddy/README.md

 1. Open the Route and Mark Manager in OpenCPN and delete all the routes that you don't need anymore.
 1. Select all of the waypoints and export them.

-There is a lot of data in the exported GPX that probably isn't necessary.
-I plan to write a script to clean those up.
+There is a PowerShell script that removes unnecessary data from the GPX files that OpenCPN exports.
+A second sript creates GeoJSON copies of those GPX files.